A Forest of Blue: Canada's Boreal

 Canada's boreal contains 25 percent of the world's wetlands and more surface water than any other continental-scale landscape.
 The extensive undammed rivers of the boreal serve as last refuges for many of the world's sea-run migratory fish, including half of the remaining populations of North American Atlantic salmon.

-- Press release, French translation
+- Press release, French translation (PDF)

 - Photos and b-roll for media use